kuzzleio/documentation/src/sdk-reference/js/6/index/m-delete/index.md

 ## Resolve

-Resolves to an `Array` of strings containing the list of indexes names successfully deleted.
+Resolves to an `array<string>` containing the list of indexes names successfully deleted.

 ## Usage